Phragm\'{e}n's Voting Methods and Justified Representation: 's Methods

 \section{\phrag's Methods}

 The main idea behind \phrag's methods is to identify committees whose ``support'' is distributed as evenly as possible among the electorate. \phrag used different formulations for explaining his methods; we refer the reader to the survey by \citet{Jans16a} for an overview and more details.
-In this paper, we adopt the formulation from the 1899 paper \citep{Phra99a}.
+In this paper, we adopt the formulation from the 1899 paper~\citep{Phra99a}.
 In this formulation, every candidate in the committee is thought of as incurring one unit of ``\emph{load},'' and the load incurred by candidate $c$ needs to be distributed among the voters in $N_c$.
 The goal is to find a committee of size $k$ for which the corresponding load distribution is as balanced as possible.

-Formally, a \emph{load distribution} is a two-dimensional array $x = (x_{i,c})_{i \in N, c \in C}$ satisfying the following four conditions:
+Formally, a \emph{load distribution} is a two-dimensional array $x = (x_{i,c})_{i \in N, c \in C}$ satisfying the following four constraints:

 Here, $x_{i,c}$ corresponds to the load that voter $i$ receives from candidate $c$.
-Condition \eqref{eq:optimal-cond3} ensures that the load incurred by candidate $c$ is distributed among voters in $N_c$ only, and Conditions~(\ref{eq:optimal-cond1}) and~(\ref{eq:optimal-cond2}) ensure that $x$ corresponds to a size-$k$ committee $\{c \in C \midd \sum_{i \in N} x_{i,c} = 1\}$.
+Constraint \eqref{eq:optimal-cond3} ensures that the load incurred by candidate $c$ is distributed among voters in $N_c$ only, and constraints~(\ref{eq:optimal-cond1}) and~(\ref{eq:optimal-cond2}) ensure that $x$ corresponds to a size-$k$ committee $\{c \in C \midd \sum_{i \in N} x_{i,c} = 1\}$.